pilsbot/workspace/README.md

 ## How to adapt the modules to import:

-- change `.rosinstall` according to the [vcs-YAML file format](https://github.com/dirk-thomas/vcstool#exporting-and-importing-sets-of-repositories)
+- Change `.rosinstall` according to the [vcs-YAML file format](https://github.com/dirk-thomas/vcstool#exporting-and-importing-sets-of-repositories)
+- [Validate your changes](https://github.com/dirk-thomas/vcstool#validate-repositories-file) if you are unsure about the file format
 - `pilsbot update`
 - `pilsbot build`